TrilipuT/comma-wp/wp-content/plugins/easy-fancybox/readme.txt

 = Can NextGEN Gallery work with Easy FancyBox ? =

-NetxGEN has its own built in FancyBox version along with a choice of other lightbox scripts but if you prefer to use Easy FancyBox (because of better customisability) then you need to take some steps to make the two plugins compatible.
+NetxGEN has its own built in FancyBox version along with a choice of other light box scripts but if you prefer to use Easy FancyBox (because of better customizability and other media support) then you need to take some steps to make the two plugins compatible.

 1. Go to your Settings > Media admin page and switch OFF the FancyBox "Auto-gallery" option in the Images section;
-1. Go to Gallery > Other Options and set the Lightbox Effects option to "Custom" and click on Show Advanced Settings;
+1. Go to Gallery > Other Options and set the Lightbox Effects option to "Custom" and click on **Show Advanced Settings**;
 1. fill the Code field with
 `
 class="fancybox" rel="%GALLERY_NAME%"
 `
 1. Leave the other fields empty and save your settings.

 = Can I use ONE thumbnail to open a complete gallery ? =